Atlanticx-Datos/100_Oportunidades/README.md

 ### For Developers

 - **Open Source Initiative:** We are in the process of polishing and documenting our codebase to make it truly open-source.
-Your contributions can help us enhance the platform's functionality and usability.
+Currently, the code is hosted in a personal repository while we work on improvements.
+You can find it at [Oportunidades on GitHub](https://github.com/MiguelGalp/Oportunidades).
+It will soon be moved to the institutional repository [Atlanticx-Datos/100_Oportunidades](https://github.com/Atlanticx-Datos/100_Oportunidades).
 - **Collaborative Development:** Join our community of developers to improve the platform, fix rough edges, and implement new features.
 - **Tech Stack:** Built with Flask, integrated with Notion and Auth0, and optimized with Redis caching.

 ### Getting Started

 1. **For Users:** Visit our [website](http://oportunidades-vercel.vercel.app) to explore opportunities and our tools (sharing and saving).
-2. **For Developers:** Clone the repository and follow the setup instructions in the README to start contributing.
+2. **For Developers:** Clone the personal repository and follow the setup instructions in the README to start contributing.

 ### Contributing